Effective strategies for managing team workload

 The MoSCoW prioritization method

-• Should have — important but not essential
+• Should have — important but not essential; can be negotiated

-• Won’t have (this time) — deferred for now
+• Won't have (this time) — explicitly deferred rather than implicitly ignored

-• Bottom-up estimates: Let the people doing the work estimate the effort — they know the details best.
+• Bottom-up estimates: The people doing the work provide the effort estimates — they have the most accurate information about implementation details and risks.

-• Buffer time: Allocate 20–30% of each sprint for unexpected issues and last-minute changes.
+• Buffer time: Reserving 20–30% of each sprint for unexpected issues converts capacity surprises from crises into managed adjustments.

 Strategy 4